WeblateOrg/weblate/docs/admin/continuous.rst

 Automatically updating repositories nightly
 +++++++++++++++++++++++++++++++++++++++++++

-Weblate does automatically pull remote repositories nightly to improve performance when merging changes later.
+Weblate does automatically fetch remote repositories nightly to improve performance when merging changes later.
 You can optionally turn this into doing nightly merges as well by enabling :setting:`AUTO_UPDATE`.